openshift-labs/learn-katacoda/intro-openshift/deploying-python/03-viewing-the-builder-logs.md

 ![Running Build Log](../../assets/intro-openshift/deploying-python/03-running-build-log.png)

-If the banner is not visible, you can access build logs by selecting the _Builds_ menu and then selecting _Builds_.
+If the build details are not visible, you can access build logs by selecting the _Builds_ menu and then selecting _Builds_.

 ![Accessing Builds Menu](../../assets/intro-openshift/deploying-python/03-accessing-builds-menu.png)